Rajguru-Aditya/todo-with-ejs/README.md

 Live Link: https://todo-with-ejs.herokuapp.com/

-Right now the there is no option for deleting an item you added, but I'll soo be adding it.
+Right now the there is no option for deleting an item you added, but I'll soon be adding it.